 Crafting the right messages and setting the proper tone of empathy and authenticity early on can go a long way toward mitigating a crisis.
 For example, Ford Motor Company – after a shaky start in dealing with its recall crisis – brought in a new communications team and gave the public the response it needed.
 The company acknowledged its mistake, apologized and explained how it was seeking solutions, all of which helped the company maintain its position as the country’s second-biggest automaker.

 The right PR firm can help you implement a plan, clarify your company’s position and get you through a crisis with minimal damage.
 At Axia Public Relations, we will help you protect your reputation and brand before, during and after a crisis.
-Contact us today or download our free e-book Managing Public Relations in a Crisis to learn more.
+Contact us today or download our e-book Managing Public Relations in a Crisis to learn more.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.